 Honors Proposal Form with signatures from:

-Second Reader.
-If the PI is not a Biology faculty member, your second reader must be.
+- Second Reader.
+If your PI is not a Biology faculty member, your second reader must be.

-Third Reader, if applicable.
-If the PI is not a member of the Academic Council, a third reader is required.
+- Third Reader, if applicable.
+This is required if your PI is not a member of the Academic Council.

-Biology Department Faculty Advisor (a student's Faculty Advisor may also sign as the Second Reader, but must sign twice - once as Second Reader and again as Faculty Advisor)
+- Biology Department Faculty Advisor.
+Your Faculty Advisor may also serve as your Second Reader, but must sign twice - once as Second Reader and again as Faculty Advisor.

 In order to meet the honors proposal deadline, students should submit these documents to faculty at least one week ahead of the deadline to allow enough time for review and revision!

-Honors proposals are due no later than two quarters prior to graduating.
+Honors proposals are due no later than two quarters prior to graduating, as follows:

 - Spring 2022 graduates: Thursday, October 7, 2021, 3:00pm